joey-carlson/sis-engine/docs/PLAY_GUIDE_campaigns.md

 ## What Are Campaigns?

-Campaigns in SPAR Tool Engine are persistent world-state tracking systems that capture long-term consequences across multiple sessions.
+Campaigns in SiS Tool Engine are persistent world-state tracking systems that capture long-term consequences across multiple sessions.
 They transform one-shot complications into evolving narrative arcs.

 ### Why Use Campaigns?